Little-Shop-of-Chaos/.github/profile/README.md

 # Hi, we are Little Shop of Chaos :wave:

-We are a group specialized in building web apps with TypeScript/JavaScript.
+We are a group of Full Stack Developers specialized in building web apps with TypeScript/JavaScript.

 - 🤓 Currently working on Codemon (a JRPG battle game with a coding theme)
 - ⚡ [2nd place Hackathon winners](https://blog.boot.dev/news/hackathon-2025/) | 2025, Boot.dev